christopherbengtsson/tvmaze-search/README.md

 - Enable search to not only accept show names, but maybe people
 - Show dates and time based on browser locale?
 - react-router-dom errorElements for LandingPage and DetailsPage
+- Handle and display error responses, not just axios error messages